Kharkiv Philharmonic Society: Kharkov Philharmonic building

 The House of the Philharmonic (formerly the Opera House) is a well-known landmark and cultural centre.
-It has seen performances by Henryk Wieniawski, Pablo Sarasate, Mattia Battistini, Titta Ruffo, Feodor Chaliapin, Piotr Tchaikovsky, Sergei Rachmaninov, Alexander Scriabin, Aram Khachaturian, Mstislav Rostropovich, Dmitri Shostakovich, Krzysztof Penderecki and many other outstanding composers and musicians.
+It has seen performances by Henryk Wieniawski, Pablo Sarasate, Mattia Battistini, Titta Ruffo, Feodor Chaliapin, Piotr Tchaikovsky, Sergei Rachmaninov, Alexander Scriabin, Aram Khachaturian, Mstislav Rostropovich, Dmitri Shostakovich, Krzysztof Penderecki and many other composers and musicians.

 It was in this place that the celebrated photographer Alfred Fedetsky held the first cinema performance in Ukraine in 1896.
 The Ukrainian Broadcasting Station transmitted its first radio signal from here.

 The historic building has a newly built organ department, opened in 2019.
 The new organ by the Alexander Schuke Potsdam Orgelbau company has 5,700 pipes and 72 registers.

 During the 2022 Russian invasion of Ukraine, the theater was reported as destroyed.

 Academic Symphony Orchestra

 Academic Symphony Orchestra in a concert at the Kharkiv Philharmonic.

 The Academic Symphony Orchestra has more than one hundred years of history behind it.
 In October 1929 it became a leading group within Ukrainian Broadcasting Committee, and after the founding of the Kharkiv Philharmonic Society it was granted official status as a philharmonic.
 The first decade of the orchestra's existence was marked by music directors like Paul Kletzki (1937–38), collaborations with famous conductors Kurt Sanderling and Guido Adler, Fritz Stiedry, and Eugen Szenkar (Hungary).
 Natan Rakhlin and David Oistrakh started their career with this orchestra.

 Throughout the orchestra's history, well-known musicians have performed with it, including Anton Rubinstein, Henrih Neigauz, Sviatoslav Richter, Emil Gilels, Aram Khachaturian, Mstislav Rostropovich, Rudolf Kehrer, Vladimir Krainev, Dmitri Shostakovich, Vakhtang Jordania, Mikhail Pletnev, Vladimir Spivakov, Dimitri Bashkirov, Daniel Kramer, Sergey Stadler, Alexander Kniazev, Alain Daboncourt, James Oliverio, Sayaka Shoji, Ernest Hoetzl, Anton Sorokow, Alexander Gavrylyuk, Krzysztof Penderecki and many others.
 In 1986 the orchestra won the orchestra competition amongst Soviet Republics under its Music Director Alexander Alexeev.

 At the present time the first violinist of the orchestra is Igor Shapovalov, who has the title of People's Artist of Ukraine.

 In 2001 Yuriy Yanko, holder of the title "Honoured Worker of the Arts of Ukraine", and a prize-winner in The International Vakhtang Jordania Conducting Competition, was appointed music director and principal conductor of the Kharkiv Philharmonic Orchestra.

 The Kharkiv Philharmonic Orchestra participates regularly in international forums of classical music such as the "Kyiv Music Fest", the "Kharkiv Assembly", "Music – Our Common Home", "Sergey Rakhmaninov and Ukrainian Culture", "The International Vladimir Krainev Young Pianists Competition", "The International Young Pianists Competition" in the town of Kitzingen (Germany), and "The International Vakhtang Jordania Conducting Competition".
 In addition, the orchestra has made successful concert tours; while on a tour in Spain in 2003 it was recognized as "The Best Foreign Orchestra Of The Year".

 In October 2006 the orchestra was granted "Academic" status.
 The orchestra's audio recordings are kept in the National Radio reserves, its concerts are broadcast on radio and TV, and its reviews are published in the regional and national press.